Carnegie Council International Student Essay Contest 2019

-About Contest: Carnegie Council for Ethics in International Affairs announces its eighth annual International Essay Contest, open to teachers and students anywhere in the world.
-This essay competition is open to both teachers and students anywhere in the world.
-All students, from high/secondary school students, undergraduate through to graduate students, are eligible.
+Carnegie Council for Ethics in International Affairs announces its 11th annual International Student Essay Contest, open to students of all nationalities anywhere in the world.

 Essay Winners’ Prizes

-1st prize: $250 Amazon Gift Certificate
+1st prize: $300 Amazon Gift Certificate

 2nd prize: $150 Amazon Gift Certificate